 Dear Mr. Toburen,

-I’ve been in business for almost a year now and am (just barely) paying the bills but I’m working way too hard to keep the money flowing in.
-So some questions for you.
-If you were just starting over again, Steve, how would you do it?
-Would you start with different equipment?
-Possibly a different target market?
-How would your goals and plans be different?
+I’ve been in business for almost a year now but I’m working way too hard to keep the money flowing in.
+I’m concerned I’m “doing it wrong”!
+So Steve, if you were starting over again how would you do it?
+Different equipment?
+Different advertising?
+I’m need advice from a veteran on my start-up process.

 Starting Out in Alabama